Hotel on Rivington

 Glass, Sky, and the Lower East Side Below

 There is a specific quality of light that arrives in a Manhattan hotel room when the curtains are floor-to-ceiling glass and the floor below is Rivington Street.
 At Hotel on Rivington, the skyline does not appear through a framed window the way it does in most Midtown properties.
 It arrives as a continuous, unbroken panorama, running from the rooftops of the Lower East Side out toward the East River and beyond.
-This is the defining spatial experience of the hotel, and it is the reason most guests book here in the first place.
+This is the defining spatial experience of the hotel.

 The Lower East Side sits in a different register from the hotel corridors of the Upper East Side or the polished calm of properties like The Carlyle, A Rosewood Hotel or The Mark.
 This is a neighbourhood that runs on density and contrast: century-old tenement facades alongside glass towers, pickle shops next to wine bars.
 Hotel on Rivington occupies a 21-story glass tower at 107 Rivington Street and reads as a deliberate formal gesture against that low-rise grain.
 The architecture does not try to recede.
 It asserts, and the rooms capitalise on that height with full-floor glass that treats the city as an ever-changing backdrop.